Free standard delivery on all orders over $55

 Long periods of dangerous noise levels and buffeting are no laughing matter.

-Wind noise and shake in motorcycle helmets can be a big issue.
-While some believe buying a quieter helmet is the best option, it’s important not to assume that it will address noise from a shield.
-Helmets are designed to be quiet in a smooth airflow and not the turbulence created behind a windshield.
-The wake behind an screen can be so severe as to blur ones vision.
-Therefore, instead of relying on a new helmet, it might be better to target the problem at its source—the windshield’s edge.
+Wind noise and helmet shake can be significant issues when riding motorcycles.
+While some believe that buying a quieter helmet is the best option, it’s essential not to assume that it will eliminate noise from a shield.
+Helmets are designed to be silent in smooth airflow rather than the turbulence created behind a windshield.
+The wake behind a screen can be so severe as to blur one’s vision.
+Therefore, instead of relying on a new helmet, it might be better to target the problem at its source—the edge of the windshield.

 You can acquire a larger screen or, If space permits, bolt or clip on a motorcycle windshield deflector or extension.
 Nevertheless, among motorcyclists, a low-profile motorcycle windshield deflector known as airLift edging is often considered the best choice for wind deflection.
 This option is cost-effective, easy to install within seconds, and remarkably efficient in eliminating wind noise and buffeting.